VSI Archive Backup System for OpenVMS Installation Guide

 In command format descriptions, vertical bars separate choices within brackets or braces.
 Within brackets, the choices are options; within braces, at least one choice is required.
 Do not type the vertical bars on the command line.

-Italic text indicates important information, complete titles of manuals, or variables.
+Italic type indicates important information, complete titles of manuals, or variables.
 Variables include information that varies in system output (Internal error number), in command lines (/PRODUCER= name), and in command parameters in text (where dd represents the predefined code for the device type).

-UPPERCASE TEXT
+UPPERCASE TYPE

 Monospace type